 Robert Scoble has allegedly continued to sexually harass women after going sober

-Apple and AT&T activate provisional LTE Band 8 to give iPhone users in Puerto Rico cellular service
+Apple and AT&T activate LTE Band 8 to give iPhone users in Puerto Rico cellular service by Loon Balloon

-Venture capitalists Dave McClure, Jason Caldbeck and Chris Sacca, SoFi CEO Mike Cagney, and a top Uber engineer have all been accused of sexual impropriety in the last six months as a growing number of women have come forward about the harassment they have endured by those in power.
+Venture capitalists Dave McClure, Justin Caldbeck and Chris Sacca, SoFi CEO Mike Cagney and a top Uber engineer have all been accused of sexual impropriety in the last six months as a growing number of women have come forward about the harassment they have endured by those in power.

 However, Robert Scoble, who has been accused of sexual misconduct in the past, has so far gone unscathed.
 Though two women recently stepped forward, accusing Scoble of inappropriately grabbing them, both incidents happened prior to 2015, when Scoble publicly confessed that he was an alcoholic.
 Scoble said at the time he was getting help and going into Alcoholics Anonymous.

-Note: *Update: Minutes after publishing this article, Scoble has on his Facebook profile offered an apology for his past and recent behavior, saying, “I have damaged the trust many people had in me.
-I have made many steps in my life to try to improve, including getting sober more than two years ago.
-I have committed to making amends where appropriate and to living a life of transparency, integrity, and honesty.”